Tams03/CS-Projects/LiveTextTranslator/README.md

 ## Overview

-Live Text Translator (named **LinguaLink**) is a real-time multilingual translator for text and planned speech conversations.
+Live Text Translator (**LinguaLink**) is a real-time multilingual translator for text and planned speech conversations.
-It allows users speaking different languages to communicate instantly and seamlessly leveraging the **NLLB-200 transformer model** for high-accuracy translation.
+It allows users speaking different languages to communicate instantly and seamlessly using the **NLLB-200 transformer model** for high-accuracy translation.

 > **Note:** NLLB-200 (No Language Left Behind) is a transformer-based model developed by Meta/Facebook, capable of translating between 200 languages with high accuracy, even for low-resource languages.

-An **interactive demo page** is available to showcase the tool to non-coders and allow them to try live translations.
+The project includes a **core real-time translation system** and a lightweight **interactive demo page** for non-coders to explore translations.
-The project also lays the groundwork for future speech-to-speech, speech-to-text, and text-to-speech integration.

 ---

 ## Problem & Motivation

 - Around 7,159 languages exist worldwide, but most people speak only 1–2.
-- Language barriers affect communication in business, healthcare, education, and personal interactions, making communication difficult.
+- Language barriers affect communication in business, healthcare, education, and personal interactions.
 - Existing translation tools are often too slow or impractical for real-time conversations.
 - LinguaLink addresses this by providing instant, bidirectional translations between multiple languages.